 Regarding use with microbes with the Automated pH Regulator, the effect will be hard to predict as different microbes will tend to cause different effects, however in general they will tend to form biofilm on the ion beads, which will degrade their efficiency as they will basically not be able to contact the nutrient/water solution effectively.

 Yes, however the buffering capacity of plain water is extremely low and so is it’s ability to perform ion exchange.
 Nutrients will need to be added for the Automated pH Regulator to create an ionic exchange.
 Once nutrients are present, connectivity vastly increases, thus enabling a viable exchange between the Automated pH Regulator’s ions and the protons from added nutrient solutions.

 Yes, the Automated pH Regulator can be used in a system without actively rooted plants (such as a standalone tank or DTW/RTW system) if using the Inline model.
-For best results with the capsule model, it is recommended to use in systems with plants with developed roots.

 When not in use, keep Automated pH Regulator in water.
 Store at temperatures not exceeding 122 F / 50 C.